Adhira-Deogade/Connected-devices-python/apps/labs/module03/README.md

 #### How to run the app:
 1. On RaspberryPi:
     a.
+Create a sub-directory under /home/pi named ‘workspace’ (/home/pi/workspace).
     b.
+Power off the Pi, plug the SenseHAT into the GPIO (correctly!), and power the Pi back on.
  a.
-Create a sub-directory under /home/pi named ‘workspace’ (/home/pi/workspace)
  b.
-Power off the Pi, plug the SenseHAT into the GPIO (correctly!), and power the Pi back on
  c.
 Access your Raspberry Pi via the same network your laptop / workstation is on and you know it’s IP / hostname
  d.
 Install the SenseHAT python package on the Raspberry Pi
   ```